HoGentTIN/elnx-sme/assignment/00-server-setup.md

 Apply the role `bertvv.rh-base` to the (currently only) server in our setup.
 Ensure that all hosts in the network will meet the following requirements:

+- The firewall should be enabled and running.
+- SELinux should be set to 'Enforcing'.
 - The EPEL repository must be installed (Extra Packages for Enterprise Linux, a third-party package repository)
 - The following packages must be installed on all servers
     - bash-completion